lilli-mcnally/quiz-whizz/README.md

 # Quiz Whizz
 *This project is a quiz game website for those who love movie quizzes.
-You can choose how many quesions you'd like to play, and which questions you got right and wrong at the end.
-The project has been built using HTML, CSS, and Javascript*
+You can choose how many questions you'd like to play, and which questions you got right and wrong at the end.
+The project has been built using HTML, CSS, and Javascript.*

 ---
 ![Mockup](/assets/images/readme/mockup.PNG "Mockup")

+---

+## Table of Contents
 - [Purpose and Value](#purpose-and-value)
   * [User goals](#user-goals)
   * [User Stories](#user-stories)